THUYimingLi/THUYimingLi.github.io/_pages/about.md

 ---

-<font color='red'>I am on the academic job market for the 2025-2026 cycle.
-Would greatly appreciate it if you'd like to discuss any potential opportunities!</font>
+<strong><font color='red'>I am on the academic job market for the 2025-2026 cycle.
+Would greatly appreciate it if you'd like to discuss any potential opportunities!</font><strong/>

 ## Biography